 |Higher cost, sometimes covered by insurance due to underlying medical issue||Low cost|

 |Interferes with the cells that make up the inner lining of the vein.
 The vein wall is then essentially sealed shut and closes.
 Causes clotting of the tiny spider veins, causing them to eventually disappear.||Irritates the vein and closes it|

 |Generally painless due to lidocaine in solution||More painful, often with burning sensation|

-At St Johns Vein Center, Dr. James St George recommends the usage of sodium tetradecyl sulfate (Sotradecol) OR poly docanol (Asclera / Aethoxysclerol) over hypertonic saline solution to ensure the best possible outcomes for our patients.
+At St Johns Vein Center, Dr. James St George recommends the use of sodium tetradecyl sulfate (Sotradecol) OR poly decanol (Asclera / Aethoxysclerol) over a hypertonic saline solution to ensure the best possible outcomes for our patients.